Deere didn’t earn the distinction of being listed among “the world’s most ethical companies” (Ethisphere, 2020) by chance. It starts at the top.

 He served in the U.S. Air Force as a fighter pilot from 1971 to 1979.

-Greg Page is retired Chairman and Chief Executive Officer of Cargill.
-He served as Executive Director of Cargill from 2015 to 2016, Executive Chairman from 2013 to 2015, Chief Executive Officer from 2007 to 2013 and President from 2000 to 2007.
+Greg Page is Chairman of Corteva, Inc. (agricultural seeds, crop protection products, and digital solutions).
+Past positions at Cargill, Inc. include serving as Executive Director from 2015 to 2016, Executive Chairman from 2013 to 2015, Chief Executive Officer from 2007 to 2013 and President from 2000 to 2007.
 He was elected to the Cargill Board of Directors in 2000 and elected Chairman of the Board in 2007.

 Page joined Cargill in 1974 as a trainee assigned to the Feed Division.
 Over the years, he held a number of positions in the United States and Singapore.
 Page worked with the start-up of a poultry processing operation in Thailand, the beef and pork processing operations of Cargill's Excel subsidiary in Wichita, Kansas, and the Financial Markets Group in Minneapolis.

-Page serves as a member of the board of directors of Eaton Corporation and 3M.
-He is non-executive Chairman of the Board of Corteva Agriscience.
-He is past-chair of the board of Big Brothers Big Sisters of America, past president of the Northern Star Council of the Boy Scouts of America and continues to serve on both boards as well as the board of Alight (formerly known as the American Refugee Committee).
+Page serves as a member of the board of directors of Eaton Corporation, 3M Company, and is non-executive Chairman of the Board of Corteva Agriscience.
+He is past-chair of the board of Cargill, Inc., Big Brothers Big Sisters of America, past president of the Northern Star Council of the Boy Scouts of America and continues to serve on both boards as well as the board of Alight (formerly known as the American Refugee Committee).

 Page received a bachelor's degree in economics from the University of North Dakota.
 He was born in Bottineau, N.D.